 - Marco of Animorphs frequently refers to his and Jake's friendship as a marriage, not to unnerve anyone but merely to lampshade their Ho Yay.

-- Bunk from The Wire is possibly the best example.
+- Bunk is possibly the best example.
 Some gems from him include:

 - Hawkeye does this a lot in early episodes of M*A*S*H, usually to unnerve the extremely homophobic Frank Burns, but occasionally to Henry Blake or Trapper John as well.

 - In The Thick of It Malcolm Tucker loves this, and uses it with practically every other male character, often combined with No Sense of Personal Space.